inesc-id/SafeCloudFS/README.md

-# RockFS
+# SafeCloudFS

-ROCKFS -- RecOverable Cloud-bacKed File-System, is a File System supported by a single cloud or cloud-of-clouds resilient to client side attacks.
+SafeCloudFS -- is a File System supported by a single cloud or cloud-of-clouds resilient to client side attacks.

-RockFS provides two sets of security mechanisms to be integrated with the client-side of a file system:
+SafeCloudFS provides two sets of security mechanisms to be integrated with the client-side of a file system:
  * a *recovery service* capable of undoing unintended file operations without losing valid file operations that occurred after the attack; and
  * *device data security mechanisms* to safely store encryption keys reducing the probability of having the credentials compromised by attackers and to protect cached data.